CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Install-NetQ/Install-NetQ-CLI.md

 ## Install NetQ CLI

-A simple process installs the NetQ CLI on a switch or host.
+Follow these steps to install the NetQ CLI on a switch or host.

 {{<tabs "Install NetQ CLI">}}